On noncommutative equivariant bundles: Discussion

 For compact group actions on homogeneous spaces, there are canonical dense subalgebras $\mathcal{O}(X)$ and $\mathcal{O}(G)$ of $C(X)$ and $C(G)$ such that the coaction $C(X)\to C(G\times X)$ restricted to $\mathcal{O}(X)$ maps to the algebraic tensor product $\mathcal{O}(G)\otimes\mathcal{O}(X)$, i.e., becomes an algebraic coaction of the Hopf algebra $\mathcal{O(G)}$ on $\mathcal{O}(X)$.
 This is true even for compact quantum groups.
 See \cite{P} for details.

 In the context of $\operatorname{C}^p$-manifolds, we also have an algebra homomorphism $\Cp X\to\Cp{M\times X}$, but for the description of $\Cp{M\times X}$, the ordinary tensor product does not work in general (see \cite[10.3]{N} and \cite[0.2.24]{DV}).
-A $\operatorname{C}^p$-tensor product and a related algebraic operation on modules for the description of pull-back bundles may easily be introduced (in other words, the whole situation may be described in the context of simple monoidal and fibered categories of an algebraic kind).
+A $\operatorname{C}^p$-tensor product and a related algebraic operation on modules for the description of pull-back bundles may easily be introduced (in other words, the whole situation may be described in a simple way in the context of monoidal and fibered categories of an algebraic kind).

 For the sake of brevity, in the rest of the discussion we shall restrict ourselves to affine algebraic varieties as a guiding example.}).
 The algebraic counterpart of $\overline{\alpha}$, at least as an instance of the more general notion of a family of vector bundle morphisms, is given by an $(H\otimes A)$-module homomorphism from to where $(H\otimes A)_\delta$ indicates that $H\otimes A$ is endowed with the $A$-module structure induced via $\delta$ (whereas, in the description of $\sect{p_2^\ast\pi}$, $H\otimes A$ is understood with the standard $A$-module structure induced by the second factor).